When business people believe, they can do amazing things. We give our clients the confidence to do so. We want them to fly.

 News & Publications

 Our firm is led by Joe Kafrouni, with over twenty years' experience in law.
 Joe is a Queensland Law Society Accredited Specialist in business law.
-“I am driven to help my clients achieve.
+“I am driven to help my clients succeed."

 We are business law specialists focused on the smaller end of town - SME, private and family companies only.
 We help business people start, buy, grow and exit businesses and solve business disputes.